There are many long-term effects of alcohol.

-Alcohol addiction is most effectively treated through the use of a comprehensive, evidence-based approach tailored to the individual.
-Such an approach should include psychotherapy, counseling, group support, and holistic practices such as yoga and meditation.
+The best treatment for alcohol addiction is with the use of a comprehensive, evidence-based approach tailored to the individual.
+Such an approach should include psychotherapy, counseling, group support and holistic practices such as yoga and meditation.

 Our center offers these services in both rehab (inpatient) and intensive outpatient formats.
 Residents stay with us 24/7 for 30 days or longer while they receive medical and mental health care around-the-clock.
-Outpatient treatment is beneficial for those who have already completed an inpatient stay while they transition back to society, or need more flexibility to attend to essential life responsibilities.
+Outpatient treatment is beneficial for those who have already completed an inpatient stay.
+The outpatient treatment helps them to transition back to society.
+It can also help if they need more flexibility to attend to essential life responsibilities.